 If you follow a well-balanced vegan diet, you can ensure you won’t be deficient in different vitamins and minerals.
 That means, make sure you are eating plenty of veggies, whole grains, beans, fruit and a small portion of nuts or seeds.
 But for many people, junk foods like chips and sweets sneak into the diet, taking the place of other foods that are higher in vitamins and minerals.

 So what nutrients could be missing from my vegan diet?
-For many vegans, the hardest nutrients to get in are Vitamin B12, Vitamin D, calcium, iodine, zinc and protein (1).
+For many vegans, the hardest nutrients to get in are Vitamin B12, Vitamin D, calcium, iodine, zinc, protein, (1) and even plant collagen.

 This vitamin has many functions in your body.
 B12 is responsible for keeping your nerves healthy, maintaining normal brain function and making your red blood cells (2)!
 So where do you get B12 from in your diet?
 The main foods that are loaded with B12 are animal products, organ meats, seafood, meat, and fortified dairy products (2).
 Thankfully you can also get B12 from fortified carbohydrate foods, like breakfast cereal.
 Sadly these foods also tend to be high in added sugars and low in fiber, making them a less healthy option.
 In this case, a supplement may be just what you need to get what your diet is missing.